The Voice for Retail in Maryland

-Somewhat spurred by the success of that little known State Senator from Calvert County and the post war developments just beginning to change the face of retailing, merchants started discussing the need for a statewide organization to give the industry a statewide presence.
-These discussions took a decisive turn when on a bright sunny late summer day.
-The Special Committee of the Retail Merchants Association of Baltimore met with merchants “from the counties” on September 1 at the Lord Baltimore Hotel in Baltimore.
+Motivated by the 1947 passage of legislation that would establish a state sales tax in Maryland, local merchants started discussing the need for a statewide organization to give the industry a statewide presence.
+The Special Committee of the Retail Merchants Association of Baltimore met with merchants “from the counties” at the Lord Baltimore Hotel in Baltimore.
 Led by Sam Hecht of Baltimore and Bob Black of Silver Spring, the merchants decided to form a statewide organization.
-The Certification of Incorporation was filed on November 17 as the Council of Retail Merchants and the first board meeting was held November 26 again at the Lord Baltimore.
-Odello Leiter of Hagerstown was elected chairman and Sam Hecht vice-chairman.
-And so Maryland merchants started this new endeavor which continues today.
+The Certification of Incorporation for the Council of Retail Merchants was filed on November 17, 1948.
+Odello Leiter of Hagerstown was elected chairman and Sam Hecht vice-chairman as Maryland merchants started this new endeavor which continues today.

-Much has changed since 1948 including name changes to the Maryland Retail Merchants Association in 1968 and the Maryland Retailers Association in 1995.
-Sandwiched between was the move from Baltimore to Annapolis in 1985 underscoring MRA’s statewide focus and giving the industry a permanent presence in the State Capital.
+Much has changed since 1948, including name changes to the Maryland Retail Merchants Association in 1968 and the Maryland Retailers Association in 1995.
+Sandwiched in between was the move from Baltimore to Annapolis in 1985, underscoring MRA’s statewide focus and giving the industry a permanent presence in the State Capital.

 MRA’s services have greatly expanded since 1948 to stay abreast of the needs of its members.
-MRA continues today as a contemporary organization well aware of the rapid technological and economic changes shaping today’s retail marketplace.
-Government relation and legislative advocacy, however, remain the hallmark of MRA.
-In reviewing MRA history, it is amazing to see how constant this purpose has remained.
-The words of then Chairman Atlee Wampler in 1954 still ring true today: “From indications, both National and Local, it is becoming evident that business as a whole and retailing specifically, will be subject to numerous legislative onslaughts… bill’s effecting business are being defeated… they will be introduced and re-introduced and business must be on the alert.
+MRA operates today as a contemporary organization well aware of the rapid technological and economic changes shaping today’s retail marketplace.
+Government relations and legislative advocacy, however, remain the hallmark of MRA.
+The words of MRA’s past Chairman Atlee Wampler in 1954 still ring true today: “From indications, both National and Local, it is becoming evident that business as a whole and retailing specifically, will be subject to numerous legislative onslaughts… bill’s effecting business are being defeated… they will be introduced and re-introduced and business must be on the alert.
 Apathy…must be tossed aside and an active, aggressive interest in national and local legislation submitted.”